imixs/imixs-mvn-repo/README.md

 # imixs-mvn-repo
-The imixs-mvn-repo is providing artefacts from the imixs project which are not part of the central maven repository.
-Artefacts will be deployed into this repository by the different imixs sub-projects.
+The imixs-mvn-repo is providing public maven artefacts from the imixs-workflow project, which are not part of the central maven repository.
+Artefacts will be deployed continuously into this repository by different imixs sub-projects.

-When you need to use artefacts from the imixs github repo you can add the follwoing repository into the project pom:
+When you need to use artefacts from the imixs-mvn-repo on github, you can add the follwoing repository configuration into the project pom:

     <repositories>
         <repository>